 Tyra’s Muscle Modeling Secret: Oil!

 Tyra confessed that one of the most commonly used tricks in the modeling industry—and one trick frequently employed for her covers, particularly swimsuit issues—is to cover the model’s body with oil.
 The sheen and shine from the oil helps to create the illusion of muscle definition, even when it wasn’t there.
 Of her popular Sport’s illustrated cover, Tyra has admitted that the “oil trick” was used to make her look more muscular.
-Watch reruns of America’s Next Top Model when you have a cable TV subscription from Charter.
+Watch reruns of America’s Next Top Model when you have a cable TV subscription from Spectrum.